Very Large Array

 In 1936, Einstein himself showed that, if a brightly-emitting object were exactly behind a massive body capable of making a gravitational lens, the result would be an image of a ring around the massive lensing object.
 However, he dismissed the possibility of ever discovering such a lens, because of the small chance that the precise coincidence required would ever arise.

-Optical observers discovered the first gravitational lens in 1979, and the VLA quickly was used to confirm the discovery.
+Optical observers discovered the first gravitational lens in 1979, and the VLA quickly was used to confirm the discovery (shown to the left).
 The fourth known gravitational lens was discovered with the VLA.

 In early 1987, a group of observers made short, two-minute, “snapshot” images of a large number of radio-emitting objects with the VLA.
 An object known as MG1131+0456 showed an interesting oval structure, with elongated bright spots at either end.
 Thus, more than 50 years after Einstein’s prediction, the VLA discovered the type of object he had considered unlikely ever to be found.
 Subsequent studies have shown that this object consists of a distant quasar whose radio emission is being bent, or “lensed” by a galaxy between the quasar and Earth.